guybedford/proposal-export-star-default/README.md

 ### 1. Symmetry with named exports

-Consider a module X with both a named export and a default export that is re-exported through another module (reexport1.js and reexport2.js in this example).
-If we explicitly list its export names when re-exporting them, then we can import everything as expected.
-But if we use `export *` the default export is not accessible.
+Consider a module X with both a named export and a default export that is re-exported through another module.
+We then re-export this module with explicit names in `reexport1.js` and with `export *` in `reexport2.js`:

 x.js
 ```javascript